jtkovacs/jtkovacs.github.io/refs/tocs/databases_TOC.md

-## 1.3.
-Types of databases
+# 2. Types of databases

-### 1.3.1.
-The relational data model
+## 2.1.
+Relational data model

 In a relational database, the data model is of **tables** AKA relations, which can be clustered tables or heaps [depending on their indexing.](#indexing-and-performance) Tables have **rows** (AKA tuples, records) and **columns** (AKA attributes, fields).
 The order of rows and columns is insignificant (unless an [index](#indexing-and-performance) is created).

 Representing reality in terms of entities, attributes and relationships occurs during the [conceptual design phase](#conceptual-design) of database development.
 Per Ullman (2006), **many different relational schemas could be used to model any given reality;** the best designs will suit the underlying business processes and be [in a normal form.](#normalization)

-#### 1.3.1.1.
+### 2.1.1.
 Relationships between entities

 The relationship between two entites has several characteristics.
 The **participation** of a relationship is mandatory or optional; the **cardinality** AKA modality of a relationships may be one-to-one, one-to-many, or many-to-many; see [ERDs](modeling.html#erds-for-databases) for notation.
 A relationship is **identifying** if the PK of a parent entity appears in the PK of a child entity, denoted with a solid line; nonidentifying relationships are denoted with dashed lines.

-##### 1.3.1.1.1.
+#### 2.1.1.1.
 Associative entities

-Many-to-many relationships must be resolved with an associative entity (AKA junction table) that has a combined primary key (PK), both of which are foreign keys (FK).
+Many-to-many relationships must be resolved with an associative entity (AKA junction table) that has a combined primary key (PK), both of which are foreign keys (FK)---though there are [arguments for](http://codebetter.com/jeremymiller/2007/02/01/composite-keys-are-evil/) and [against](https://stackoverflow.com/questions/37784634/primary-key-of-associative-entity) creating a synthetic key for an associative entity.
 For example, consider a taxi company that owns cars; employs drivers; randomly assigns each driver a car for their shift; and wants to maintain a record for liability purposes.
 Entities CAR and DRIVER have a many-to-many relationship, since a driver will be assigned to multiple cars over the course of their employment and a car will likewise be driven by many different drivers.
 To capture the necessary data, SHIFTS is created as an associative entity with attributes driver ID, car ID, and shift date.

-##### 1.3.1.1.2.
+#### 2.1.1.2.
 Superclasses and subclasses

 Entities may be classified as superclasses and subclasses; this provides more semantic meaning to an ER model, makes the ER model more readable, and (depending on implementation) can reduce the number of NULLs in the database.
 There are several implementation options: